The American Intern

-After living in Scotland for eight months, I thought I had heard most of the Scottish accents and sayings, but, as it turns out, there is much more that I have to learn.
-And who knew that I would be doing all this learning during my first week as an intern at Holyrood Partnership.
+AFTER living in Scotland for eight months, I thought I had heard most of the Scottish accents and sayings, but, as it turns out, there is much more than I have to learn.
+And who knew that I would be doing all this learning during my first week as an intern at Holyrood PR.

 Just to give you a little background into my history, I am a 22-year-old American, born and raised in the great state of Texas, who picked up her life nine months ago and moved 5,000 miles from home.
 I am here in Edinburgh studying for my masters in journalism at Edinburgh Napier University.

 I walked in and took my seat in the assigned ‘intern’ desk and was then introduced to the staff.
 There’s Melissa, seated directly in front of me, who patiently answers the million questions I ask a day.
 Heather sits directly to her left and is probably one of the kindest people I have encountered so far here in Scotland.
 Then there is Linsay, the office manager, who clearly is the glue that keeps the office in one piece.
 Craig is the camera and film guru who sits quietly at his desk with his headphones on diligently editing film on his Mac.
 Brian sits directly to my right and is often found off in his own little world, but every so often he spouts out a witty movie line that he expects us all to recognize (usually it’s from a movie in the 80s that we haven’t got a clue about).
 Lastly, there is Scott and Raymond, the two directors of the company who sit in the very same office that we do.